gone2quick/Grim-Realms-Map-Editor/README.md

 # Controls

-Arrow Keys: Move around the map.
+Arrow Keys, WASD, Middle Mouse: Move around the map.

 Mouse: Use to paint tiles and zoom in/out.